 There are a couple of ways to do this, but I like making categories to make my menu.
 Check out this quick video to show you how to set your menu for your new blog.

-How to Start a Blog – Make Your Logo
+Make Your Logo

 Your logo is the beginning of your brand when you start a blog.
 How will you visually represent yourself on your blog?
 Will you be vibrant and bubbly or more natural and calm?
 The colors and shapes, as well as your blog name, can determine how you want to portray yourself online.